prof3ssorSt3v3/mad9011/docs/modules/week11/README.md

   url="https://www.youtube.com/embed/Nloq6uzF8RQ"
 />

-Follow along with this video to practice
+We will follow along this video to practice adding transitions to an SVG.
+[Download related files and code.](../week10/svg.html#resources)

 ### ADDING TRANSFORM ORIGIN